chenxiaolong/Custota/README.md

 2. An `seapp_contexts` rule is added to `/dev/selinux/apex_seapp_contexts`, which actually sets up the association between Custota (app package ID: `com.chiller3.custota`) and the new SELinux domain (`custota_app`).

 These changes help limit Custota's privileges to exactly what is needed and avoids potentially increasing the attack surface via other apps.

+### HTTPS

+One caveat about `update_engine` is that it uses its own trust store for CA certificates at `/system/etc/security/cacerts_google`.
+To work around this, Custota's module will [override this directory](./app/module/customize.sh) to match the system and user 0 (primary user) trust store.
+It does so by copying all certificates from:

+* `/apex/com.android.conscrypt/cacerts` (updatable system trust store on Android 14+)
+* `/system/etc/security/cacerts` (system trust store on Android 13)
+* `/data/misc/user/0/cacerts-added` (primary user trust store)

+Then, any certificate with a matching name in `/data/misc/user/0/cacerts-removed` is removed, in case the user revoked its trust.
+These operations are done at module installation time.
+Custota needs to be reflashed for changes to CA certificates to take effect.

 ## Verifying digital signatures